Why Didn't They Tell You?

 Continue reading

-Egyptologists, Archeologists, Paleontologists, and Historians coming clean about Ancient Egypt The featured image of this post shows Menes (also called Narmer) wearing the white crown of Upper (Southern) Egypt as the first Pharaoh of the Two Lands subduing Asiatics from the Delta (the most northern part of Egypt).
-Paraphrasing what the great Egyptologist and renaissance …
+Egyptologists, Archeologists, Paleontologists, and Historians need to come clean about Ancient Egypt The featured image of this post shows Menes (also called Narmer) wearing the white crown of Upper (Southern) Egypt as the first Pharaoh of the Two Lands subduing Asiatics from the Delta (the most northern part of Egypt).
+Paraphrasing what the great Egyptologist …

 Continue reading